Regional analysis view¶

 Comparing regional analyses¶

 You can also compare two regional analyses from different projects in the same region.
 The map will show the differences in accessibility between the two analyses, with blue areas showing increased accessibility, and red areas showing decreased accessibility, relative to the comparison analysis.
-Again, you can download raw results for the two analyses being compared for further styling and analysis in GIS.

 Measuring aggregate accessibility¶